aiven/aiven-docs/docs/products/mysql/howto/migrate-db-to-aiven-via-console.md

     written to the source database during the migration are **not transferred**.

-    When you trigger the migration setup in the console and initial checks detect that your source database does not support the logical replication, you are notified about it via the migration wizard.
+When you trigger the migration setup in the Console and initial checks detect that your source database does not support the logical replication, you are notified about it via the migration wizard.
 To continue with the migration, you can select the alternative `mysqldump` migration method in the wizard.

 ## Prerequisites

--   To use the default continuous migration method in the console tool, you have the logical replication enabled on your source database.
+-   To use the default continuous migration method in the Console tool, you have the logical replication enabled on your source database.
 -   Source database's hostname or IP address are [accessible from the public Internet](/docs/platform/howto/public-access-in-vpc).
--   You have the source database's credentials and reference data
+-   You have the source database's credentials and reference data:
     -   Public hostname or connection string, or IP address used to connect to the database
     -   Port used to connect to the database